matheger/matheger.github.io/index.md

 # Welcome!

 My name is Matt.
-I have a PhD in physical chemistry (specifically spectroscopy and quantum simulations), and have recently decided to extend my career opportunities into the field of data analytics.
-This page acts as a minimal, work-in-progress showcase for the latter.
-Please see the [Projects](/projects) page for some example analysis projects and code snippets.
+I have been working as a PhD researcher in physical chemistry (specifically spectroscopy and quantum simulations) for several years, which gives me a solid mathematical and data-centric background.
+I have recently decided to extend my career opportunities into the field of data analytics; this page acts as a minimal, work-in-progress showcase for my new skill set.

+For some example projects and code snippets, please see the [Projects](/projects) page.

 <br>